Univers42/push-swap/README.md

 	- Each sub-chunk is recursively split until its size is `<= 3` , at which point simple sorting functions (`sort_three`, `sort_two` , `sort_one`) are used.
 	- The recursion ensures that smaller chunks are fully sorted before merging back into the main stack
 5. optimization:
-	- `the chunk_to_the_top` function ensures are in optimial positions reducing unnecessary rotations.
+	- `the loc_seg` function ensures are in optimial positions reducing unnecessary rotations.
 6. Scalability:
 	- the algorithm is designed to handle large inputs efficiently by keeping the number of operatoions low through strategic chunking and merging...